frendsick/torth/README.md

 // %    => Modulo-operator
 include "std"

-// Program execution starts from MAIN function (case-insensitive) function main :
+// Returns the sum of numbers not divisible by 3 or 5 function FizzBuzz limit:int -> int :
     // Push the initial values to stack
     0   // sum
     1   // index
-    30  // limit

-    // Save values from the stack to variables, topmost value first
+    // Save two topmost values from the stack to variables
     // => TAKE keyword also removes the values from the stack
-    // => PEEK keyword would instead save the values without removing them from the stack take
+    // => PEEK keyword would instead save the values without removing them from the stack take index sum in
-        limit
-        index
-        sum
-    in

     // Loop while index <= limit
     WHILE index limit <= DO